VDalibard/BOAT/README.md

 # BOAT: A framework to build bespoke auto-tuners

 Most computer systems expose many parameters or flags to users.
-These flags can be tuned be tuned by users to maximise the system's performance in a particular context.
+These flags can be tuned by users to maximise the system's performance in a particular context.
 Auto-tuners remove this burden from users.
 They repeatedly evaluate flag values to find ones with good performance.
 Unfortunately, traditional auto-tuners often require thousands of iterations to converge.
 This makes them unsuitable for systems which are expensive to evaluate such as distributed systems.

 **BOAT** is a framework to build auto-tuners that are specific to a particular system.
 This can be done by a system developer who has a good understanding of the underlying system behaviour.
 BOAT allows them to expose the system's behaviour in the form of a probabilistic model.
 The resulting auto-tuner will be able to exploit this information and quickly converge to good flag values, typically in tens of iterations.